kong4ndrew/home-manager/README.md

 #### 2. Clone this repository

-Change directory into home directory and if you have already a .config folder in your home directory, rename it.<br>
+Change directory into home directory.<br>
+If you have already a .config folder in your home directory, rename it.<br>
-If no results turn up, you're good to go.<br>
+If no results turn up when you `ls grep`, you should be good to go.<br>

 ```bash
 cd ~